 Key Points

-• When producing statistics using SEER Incidence data for American Indians/Alaska Natives, SEER frequently only includes cases that are in a Purchased/Referred Care Delivery Area (PRCDA).
-In this exercise we will produce statistics for American Indians/Alaska Natives in PRCDA areas only and for all areas regardless of PRCDA.
+• When producing statistics using SEER Incidence (or mortality) data for American Indians/Alaska Natives, SEER frequently only includes cases that are in a Purchased/Referred Care Delivery Area (PRCDA).

 • The merged variable will allow us to create statistics for additional racial/ethnic groups in the same analysis as the other races.
 This would be very difficult without using a merged variable.
 For example, the selection statement in Exercise 4a would make an All races estimate invalid.
-This is because our All races estimate should include all registries for all races.
+This is because our All races estimate should include all American Indian/Alaska Natives regardless of PRCDA.

 Step 1: Open Exercise 4a's Matrix and Extract the Session